Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Generative AI example

 To give you a clearer sense of how billing works, let's explore a real-world example.
 Consider a simple image generation app that leverages Neon as the serverless database for storing user authentication details as well as records of image generation per user.
-Analyzing this usage over a monthly billing period can help you understand the nuances of Neon billing based on actual scenarios and choose the right pricing plan.
+Analyzing this usage over a monthly billing period can help you understand Neon billing based on actual scenarios and choose the right pricing plan.

 Overview: Costs by usage